 Mind that PAR levels are measured as photosynthetic photon flux density (PPFD) generally in the unit of µmol/m²/s.
 If you want to learn more about different units of light measurement, we recommend our article on exactly that.

 A plant's photosynthesis and metabolism is quite complex and depends on a lot of factors above and beneath the soil.
 The following describes the most influental on the light levels.

-As photosynthesis mainly requires CO2 and photons (light), CO2 is the main influental factor when considering optimal PAR levels.
+Photosynthesis mainly requires photons (light), water, and CO2.
+Therefore, CO2 is an important and influential factor when considering optimal PAR levels.
 As for really maxing out the rate of photosynthesis, all plants do have a point where more light just does not equal more growth, but moreoften than not, inadequate CO2 supplementation is the primary limiting factor.

+CO2 is measured in parts per million (ppm).
 General indoor CO2 levels of about 400 to 600 ppm quickly restrict photosynthetic activity to less than half of what would be possible.
-Supplementing higher CO2 of to reach at least 800ppm greatly boosts photosynthetic activity and allows for higher PAR levels.
-We recommend the following CO2 levels:
+Supplementing higher CO2 to reach at least 800 ppm greatly boosts photosynthetic activity and allows for higher PAR levels and thus a higher PPFD.
+If you really want to max out your cannabis plant’s growth, we recommend the following CO2 levels:

 |Growth Phase||CO2 Level (ppm)|

 |Seedling / Clone||400|